bitpushr/plexdocs/docs/faq/content-issues.md

 ---
-title: I'm having problems with a Movie or Show
+title: Content or Playback Issues
 ---

 If you encounter any problems with content (such as distorted video, incorrect media, double images, or misaligned subtitles), you have two ways to report it: